Michael Jackson's Vision

-Michael Jackson's Vision is a deluxe DVD video album by American recording artist Michael Jackson.
-It was released on November 22, 2010 by Epic Records, Legacy Recordings, and Jackson's own label, MJJ Productions.
+Michael Jackson's Vision is a DVD video album by American recording artist Michael Jackson.
+It was released on November 22, 2010, by Epic Records, Legacy Recordings, and Jackson's own label, MJJ Productions.
 It includes three DVDs, featuring 4.5 hours of content of 42 music videos with newly restored color and remastered audio.
-Jackson referred to each of these productions as a "short film" and not a music video.
 This is the first time that all of Jackson's videos have been released on DVD.
-According to a statement by the producers, the video recognizes Jackson's "pioneering short films that transformed the entertainment industry with timeless, pop culture classics".

 Disc one features videos from the albums Off the Wall, Thriller and Bad and disc two features videos from the albums Dangerous, HIStory: Past, Present and Future, Book I, Blood on the Dance Floor: HIStory in the Mix and Invincible.
 The third disc, which is a bonus disc, features seven videos.
 Michael Jackson's Vision includes the full-length versions of the John Landis-directed "Thriller" and "Black or White" as well as the classic "Bad" directed by Academy Award-winning filmmaker Martin Scorsese.
-Also included in the boxed set are Jackson's collaborations with other noted film directors such as John Singleton, Spike Lee and David Fincher as well as "Ghosts," his rarely seen collaboration with special effects legend Stan Winston.
+Also included in the boxed set are Jackson's collaborations with other noted film directors such as John Singleton, Spike Lee and David Fincher as well as "Ghosts", his rarely seen collaboration with special effects legend Stan Winston.
 Michael Jackson's Vision is available in a limited edition boxed set featuring a 60-page glossy hard-bound book that includes behind-the-scenes photos from Jackson's videos, which includes information for each video including: songwriter, album, director, production date, location and photography.